ahmedmaawy/java-algorithms/README.md

 // Character Array to String
 String newString = new String(charArray);
+// If single character
+String str = singleChar.toString();
 // String to Character Array
 char[] charArray = str.toCharArray();

+// Check to see if a string contains something str.contains(str2); // true / false

+// Check if a string matches a regular expression str.matches(regex); // true / false
 ```